bioexcel/qmmm_bpg/QM_treatment.rst

 The choice of basis will depend on the accuracy required, and whether it is available for the elements in your system.
-More accurate basis sets will increase the runtime, and may not be available for some elements e.g. metal ions.
+More accurate basis sets will increase the run time of the simulation, and may not be available for some elements e.g. metal ions.

-The error in due to the basis set is  smaller than the XC functional so chosing a large basis may not be sensible unless using a very accurate XC functional.
+The error in due to the basis set is smaller than the error due to the XC functional so chosing a large basis may not be sensible unless you require a very accurate calcaultion and are using an accurate XC functional.

 Using the DZVP basis set is usually a good choice.
 If you would like to explore more accurate options then you may consider checking the convergence of your basis set by plotting the number of independent orbital functions vs. the energy.